|

 If you have higher shelves, try vining plants like these as they add extra interest.

-Incorporating Artwork into Kitchen Shelves
+11. Incorporate Artwork into Kitchen Shelves

 While it might not be common, I love to add artwork as a way to decorate a kitchen.

 If you have space, utilize it with large art.
 If not, add in 5x7s or 8x10s intermixed with your other decor for a fun pop of design.
+Picture frames are also an option!

-Kitchen Related Decor
+12. Utilize Kitchen Related Decor

-Another practical option is just to use a variety of kitchen related decor, that is aesthetically pleasing.
+Another practical option is just to use a variety of kitchen related decor that is aesthetically pleasing.
 These could also be items you use on a daily basis.

 How to decorate kitchen shelves pinterest image.